-The use of certificates to authenticate a user/device is a better way of identity management as unlike passwords, certificates are unique to the user/machine.
-Just like an identity card like a passport or a Driver’s License is unique for every individual, certificates are specific to a user/machine which creates accountability for the user unlike in the case of shared passwords or accounts.
+Using certificates to authenticate a user/device is a better way of identity management, as unlike passwords, certificates are unique to the user/machine.
+Just like an identity card like a passport or a Driver’s License is unique for every individual, certificates are specific to a user/machine, which creates accountability for the user, unlike shared passwords or accounts.
 As certificates cannot be moved from the device, it provides better identity assurance.

 Elimination of Insecure Passwords

-The use of certificates eliminates the hassle of managing passwords and other tasks related to it like password reset policies, password sharing, forgotten passwords, etc. Since certificates are issued to a device/user, authentication is automated and thus does away with the hassle of password management.
+The use of certificates eliminates the hassle of managing passwords and other related tasks like password reset policies, password sharing, forgotten passwords, etc. Since certificates are issued to a device/user, authentication is automated and thus does away with the hassle of password management.

 Faster & Secured

-The use of certificates to authenticate applications and desktops is a faster process of authentication as it is automated, and the scope of human error is eliminated.
+The use of certificates to authenticate applications and desktops is a faster authentication process as it is automated, and the scope of human error is eliminated.
 Also, the process of authenticating a user/machine becomes faster.

 Better Customer Experience